Credit is Older than Money (and Fin-Tech)

 What I hear (in a lot in Fin-Tech communities) is a wordplay on mobile, big data, and machine learning.
 While all these tools are powerful, the risk models are not yet subjected to a “stress-test” over an extended period during credit cycles.
 Baselining and stabilization of risk models should be proven over various volume, scale, and customer segments.
-Risk-Management therefore, is as much an ART as it is a Science.
-Having witnessed three credit cycles and after building four lending businesses, if there was one thing I learnt, it is:
+Risk-Management, therefore, is as much an ART as it is a Science.
+Having witnessed three credit cycles and after building four lending businesses, if there was one thing I learned, it is:

 The credit cycle is the most powerful force in finance.

 An informal lending ecosystem leverages “trust and social networks.”
 Walk into any village in Asia and chances are you will find some money lending happening in a non-tech environment.
 The microfinance (bottom of the pyramid) ecosystem operates according to self-help groups (SHG) and group lending norms — the “ultimate social network.”

 The benefit of all this operational and risk innovation (by digital lenders) is that it may lead to proven, sustainable, and superior metrics as compared to those of traditional lenders.
-For the current lot of digital (balance sheet) lenders, the operating metrics have demonstrated some improvement over a branch-based cost model.
+For some (in the current lot) digital (balance sheet) lenders, the operating metrics are better than a branch-based cost model.
 But that’s a no-brainer.

 The credit business is based on LEVERAGE — “borrow (cheap) and lend forward (high).”

-Lending companies and banks have to manage its losses and operating expenses within that spread.
+Lending companies and banks have to manage their losses and operating expenses within that spread.
 I‘ll write more in a separate post on how risk assessment tools and applications work in an increasingly data-driven environment, and steps the incumbent lenders can take to leverage and improve their existing models.